dokutan/nano-rgb/pc-code/nano-rgb-color/README.md

 ## Usage
 - The Arduino needs to be programmed with arduino-code/serial-in
-- Run the program (replace <arduino> with the correct path, for example /dev/ttyUSB0).
+- Run the program (replace arduino with the correct path, for example /dev/ttyUSB0).
 Example:
 ``
-sudo nano-rgb-color -1 ffff00
+sudo nano-rgb-color -a arduino -1 ffff00
 ``

 ## TODO